Dark Psychology and Manipulation: Wall Street’s Favourite Game—You’re Just the Pawn

 Look closer: the same hedge funds play both sides.
 The same banks bet on collapse while preaching stability.
 Remember 2020?
 Apocalyptic headlines slammed your feed while buy desks at BlackRock loaded up on blue chips.
 You were told to panic.
 They were told to prepare.

 False breakouts, option pinning, orchestrated RSI spikes—each one a blade in the psychological gauntlet.
-It’s not about moving price.
+It’s not about the moving price.
 It’s about moving belief.
 Break a trader’s rhythm long enough, and they’ll follow anything that promises clarity.
 Enter: influencers, TikTok gurus, macro strategists who speak in riddles.
 Every layer, another signal jammed with noise.

 IV.
 Modified Helplessness: The Real Pandemic